Puerto Rican boa: Reproduction

+Predation

+In Puerto Rico, Puerto Rican boas may be eaten by some growth stage of invasive boa constrictors.

 Conservation

 Historic records, some dating back to the 18th century, indicate that during the first few centuries of Spanish colonization in Puerto Rico the boa was relatively abundant, and oil produced from the snake's fat was utilized extensively as an export (see snake oil).
 Impacts to the boa resulting from the oil trade were undoubtedly heightened by a concurrent reduction of habitat.
 Deforestation of the island began during this period and continued until, by the early 20th century, very little natural forest remained.
 Predation by the mongoose, introduced into Puerto Rico in the 19th century, has been postulated as a further cause for the boa's present status, but there is no direct evidence to support this idea.

-In 1904 Stejneger mentions that during his time the snake was rather rare, he himself, as well as a number of other collecting parties in the newly acquired territory, were unable to see one during their expeditions on the island, although a trail of one was seen.
+In 1904 Stejneger mentions that during his time the snake was rather rare.
+He himself, as well as a number of other collecting parties in the territory newly acquired by the United States, were unable to see one during their expeditions on the island, although a trail of one was seen.
 Other collecting parties were able to collect five specimens in 1900 and in those first few years the island became a possession of the United States, and bring these to the mainland, almost doubling the specimens known at the time.
 In the previous century only six other specimens had been secured, these were all in Europe -one in Milan (used by Jan), one in Paris (studied by Duméril and Bibron from Bayamón, there was also a second specimen from Haiti, but this one is now thought to have been misidentified), two or more somewhere in Spain (those of Seoane supposedly from Mindanao), and the three original syntypes used by Reinhardt in Copenhagen.

 After the invasion and annexation of the territory by the United States a few years before Stejneger and numerous other Americans were able to collect on the island, there was a subsequent economic decline due to the loss of traditional agricultural markets for sugar, and much of the forests have regrown on the island.
 There is an indication that the boa has recovered somewhat in recent years, although not to the degree that protective measures can be dropped.
 To prevent its extinction, a few conservation efforts have been attempted, including a conservation area for it in San Patricio State Forest in Puerto Rico.